 Origination Identifier

-Per SHAKEN Framework, the unique origination identifier (“origid”) is defined as part of SHAKEN.
-This unique origination identifier should be a globally unique string corresponding to a UUID (RFC 4122).
+Per ATIS-1000074-E paragraph 5.4.2, the SHAKEN PASSporT contains a unique origination identifier (“origid”) consisting of a globally unique string corresponding to a UUID (RFC 4122).

-The purpose of the unique origination identifier is to assign an opaque identifier corresponding to the service provider-initiated calls themselves, customers, classes of devices, or other groupings that a service provider might want to use for determining things like reputation or trace back identification of customers or gateways.
+The purpose of the unique origination identifier is to assign an opaque identifier corresponding to all or part of the originating service provider’s network (data centers, IBCF nodes, access networks, IMS core complexes, etc.), customers, customer or interconnecting service provider nodes, classes of customer devices, or other groupings that a service provider might want to use to indicate common call sources for determining things such as reputation or trace back identification of customers or gateways.

 Origid granularity